AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 On the on-boarding page, enter the customer id provided by your Aviatrix Sales Account Manager.

 |image5|

+  Note: You may need to re-enter your BYOL Customer ID after controller restore operation.
+We also suggest that you backup the latest configuration by clicking the Backup Now button at Settings-->Maintenance-->Backup & Restore tab.

 Step 9 - Enjoy your new controller
 ======================================